 Meaningful gains do not happen overnight, of course.
 In late 1988, George Bush had just won the presidential election.
 George H.W.
 Bush, that is -- the current president's father.
-That's certainly not ancient history, but the point is that it took 18 years for Progressive to increase this much in value.
-Time and patience are two of the most important factors in investing, and they can help overcome mediocre performance thanks to the power of compounding returns.
+That's certainly not ancient history, but the point is that it took 19 years for Progressive to increase 30 times in value.
+Time and patience are two of the most important factors in investing, and they can help overcome mediocre performance, thanks to the power of compounding returns.

 Consider that a person contributing $2,500 yearly to an IRA and earning an excellent average annual return of 15% will accumulate about $116,000 after 14 years.
-Yet someone who started investing just four years earlier will just about reach the same total by earning an average return of only 10%.
-The important thing is to simply get in the game as soon as you can, and then once you're in, hurry up, and be patient.
+Yet someone who started investing just four years earlier would reach about the same total by earning an average return of only 10%.
+The important thing is to simply get in the game as soon as you can, and then once you're in, hurry up and be patient.

 2. Small is big

 Back before it started its fantastic run, Progressive was valued at just $300 million -- a small cap by any measure.
-Today's future 65-baggers will also be small companies.
-They will not carry Intel's
+Today's future 30-baggers will also be small companies.
+They will not carry Bank of America's

 Small companies offer individual investors like us many other advantages.
-Most institutional investors, who have billions of dollars to allocate, must avoid small caps, at least until they grow larger.
-That makes them underfollowed and increases the chances that they're incorrectly valued.
+Most institutional investors, with billions of dollars to allocate, must avoid small caps at least until they grow larger.
+That makes them underfollowed and increases the chances that they're misvalued.
 To see why, consider an analogy we've used before.
 The less activity in a marketplace or auction house, the higher the probability of pricing inefficiencies.
-When there is only one bidder for an autographed Michael Jordan game jersey, the chances for mispricing are infinitely higher than when thousands of investors bid every day -- every hour -- on the present price of Cisco Systems
+When there is only one bidder for an autographed Michael Jordan game jersey, the chances for mispricing are infinitely higher than when thousands of investors bid every day -- every hour -- on the present price of, say, Apple